ysyk2021/addressing-workplace-trauma-for-improved-employee-mental-health/src/chapter-2-3.md

 ## Conclusion

 These real-life examples highlight the diverse nature of workplace trauma and its impact on employees' mental health.
 By recognizing and addressing workplace trauma, organizations can create a supportive environment that promotes healing, resilience, and improved employee mental health.
-In the next chapters, we will delve into effective strategies for addressing workplace trauma and fostering a mentally healthy workplace culture.